●⫸ What is a Food Chain?

 In other words, a food chain is a feeding correlation between the two organisms that comprise our ecosystem.

-The energy mechanisms in ecosystems are depicted by a food chain.
+A food chain depicts the energy mechanisms in ecosystems.
 Food chains of organisms varying from producers to consumers exist in every ecosystem on the planet.

 The producers are at the bottom of the food chain, while the consumers who eat those producers are referred to as primary consumers.
 Secondary and tertiary consumers are higher-level consumers who consume those organisms.